amdegroot/ssd.pytorch/README.md

 ## TODO
 We have accumulated the following to-do list, which you can expect to be done in the very near future
 - Still to come:
-  * Train SSD300 with batch norm
+  * Support for the MS COCO dataset
-  * Add support for SSD512 training and testing
+  * Support for SSD512 training and testing
-  * Add support for COCO dataset
+  * Support for training on custom datasets
-  * Create a functional model definition for Sergey Zagoruyko's [functional-zoo](https://github.com/szagoruyko/functional-zoo)

 ## References